wlsf82/protractor-helper/README.md

 Let's say you want to create a test for the sign up happy path of an example application.

-### Example without using protractor-helper module
+### Example without using the protractor-helper module

 Without this library the test could be written as something like this: